YOU HAVE TO HANG ON

 There’s only so long I can sit here pretending to be on the phone before I become noticeable to the various people in and out of the buildings of this suburban office complex during lunchtime.
 And visibility is a private investigator’s worst enemy.

 A black Mercedes parks behind me.
 Same make, model, and tag as the one owned by the woman I suspect is The Bastard’s mistress.
-The one car that was always at the hotel at the same time The Bastard was and can’t be tied back to an employee—and I know, because I logged every single car every single time and ran the plates.
+The one car that was always at the hotel at the same time The Bastard was and doesn’t tie back to an employee—and I know, because I logged every single car every single time and ran the plates.

-This is a surprising change, since they always meet at the hotel.
-An escalation in risk that shows either complacency, confidence, or arrogance, but either way, that may work to my advantage.
+This is an anomaly, since they always meet at the hotel.
+An escalation in risk that shows either complacency, confidence, or arrogance, but that may work to my advantage.

 At 12:44, The Bastard’s receptionist walks out the front door, right on time, and I enter the data in my log.
 One hour, sixteen minutes until her return.
 And she’s never returned early.